Return to Home Page

 Silas Isaac's first introduces himself to my research in land records located in

-find these records in the book, Early Settlers of Pickens County, Alabama,
+these records in the book, Early Settlers of Pickens County, Alabama, written by

 of Pickers Alabama.
 The description reads T19, R14, S34, purchased on